balopat/hpstr-jekyll-theme/_posts/2015-03-28-Riemann-custom-email-template.md

 #Step 2.
 Sending email about my own event

-I wanted to send an email about my own field.
+In the second step I'm going to send an email about my event, and that email's body will contain the value of the "testfield" field on my event.

 The following IRB code submits my event with a field called "testfield" with a value "bla"